 Typically, the items include the furnace, air conditioning, washers/dryer, and dishwasher.
 Again, it behooves you to examine the specific policy to see your coverage and deductibles.
 It is not unusual for the plan to have a modest deductible.
 The basic warranty may not cover the most expensive items, although you can purchase additional coverage to include topics not covered in your policy if you wish.

 A negotiable item

 When purchasing a home, you can ask the seller to pay for a home warranty for a period, typically a year.
-If the appliances are older this helps.
+If the appliances are older, this helps.
 Sellers might go along to alleviate the buyer’s anxiety and help close the deal.
-A survey taken several years ago showed homes with a home warranty sold faster and for more money, although this, was conducted by American Shield, a large provider of home warranties.
+A survey taken several years ago showed homes with a home warranty sold faster and for more money.
+However, this was conducted by American Shield, a large provider of home warranties.

 If you are getting a home warranty on your own, weigh the premium cost against the potential repair expense.
 You might find it more economical to place the money in a fund that you can use for repairs or replacement.
 Takes discipline to create an individual savings account and regularly contribute money, however.
 Of course, if you are handy, you might not need a home warranty policy at all.

 You do not get to choose your person to conduct the repair.
 When something breaks down, you call the warranty company, which sends someone from one of its contracted repair companies.
 You should keep this in mind if you already have someone in mind that you like very much.